CLNEulalia/Sql-Intro/readme.md

 - we will use one called `psql` for PostgreSQL
 - **What was the MongoDB equivalent?**

-## Data Compared: Collections -> Tables (10 min / 0:20)
+## Data Compared: Collections (MongoDB) vs. Tables (PostgreSQL)

-Within a MongoDB database, our data is organized in collections of JSON-like objects, called documents.
+Within a MongoDB database (NOSQL or nonrelational), our data is organized in collections of JSON-like objects, called documents.
 Here's an example collection:

 ```js
 [